|Chairman||G Forbes > J Hall|

 United entered their centenary season with renewed hope, but little tangible to base it on.
-It almost ended in disaster but Kevin Keegan saved the day; just.
+It almost ended in disaster, thankfully Kevin Keegan saved the day; just.

 The New Year was heralded with an embarrassing 4-0 defeat at Southend and was followed a month later by a 5-2 thrashing at Oxford.
 Inbetween those games United lost 4-3 at home to Charlton after leading 3-0 with half an hour left.
 Ossie's "safe as houses" job was in ruins.

-A record of 5/2/2 in his first nine games saw a gradual climb up the table but Keegan had to be persuaded to return after he walked out when the money he had been "promised" for transfers failed to materialise.
+An upturn in form followed, but Keegan had to be persuaded to return after he walked out when the money he had been "promised" for transfers failed to materialise.
 H (News item)

 But just as the club seemed to have turned the corner a 6-2 defeat at Wolves precipitated a five game losing run that saw United tumble back down into the relegation places.

 There were two games left: at home to Jim Smith's Portsmouth and away to promotion hopefuls Leicester.
 The tension at SJP was almost unbearable for the home game against Pompey, but the outpouring of relief was immense when David Kelly grabbed the winner five minutes from the end.

 Another win was still required to be mathematically certain and it was another emotionally charged atmosphere at Filbert Street.
 Results elsewhere were going United's way, but Leicester's late equaliser created pandemonium which turned ugly when Steve Walsh put through his own net to restore United's lead.